 - building active, engaged and inclusive communities.

-This audit will assess whether the intended legacy benefits from the 2018 Commonwealth Games have been realised by the state.
+This audit will assess whether the state has realised the intended legacy benefits from the Commonwealth Games.

 - Department of State Development, Manufacturing, Infrastructure and Planning